mwitmer/Shelf/README.md

 'super' bindings similar to object-oriented languages.
 Think something like Javascript with the clean syntax and power of of Scheme.

-Saving and loading with Shelf is easy&mdashShelf objects can be written out as Scheme syntax and then run back through the interpreter.
+Saving and loading with Shelf is easy&mdash;Shelf objects can be written out as Scheme syntax and then run back through the interpreter.

 Shelf also lets you compile your objects to object code and then back